GPT-3 generative adversarial network (GAN)

 Timeline and history of OpenAI

 OpenAI was originally focused on developing AI and machine learning tools for video games and other recreational purposes.
-Less than a year after its official founding on December 11, 2015, it released its first AI offering, an open source toolkit for developing reinforcement learning (RI) algorithms called OpenAI Gym.
+Less than a year after its official founding on Dec.
+11, 2015, it released its first AI offering: an open source toolkit for developing reinforcement learning (RI) algorithms called OpenAI Gym.
 Over the next two years, OpenAI focused on more general AI development and AI research.

 In 2018, OpenAI published a report to explain to the world what a Generative Pre-trained Transformer (GPT) is.
-A GPT is a neural network, or a machine learning model, created to function like a human brain, and it's trained on input (large data sets) to produce outputs (i.e., answers to users' questions).
+A GPT is a neural network, or a machine learning model, created to function like a human brain and trained on input, such as large data sets, to produce outputs -- i.e., answers to users' questions.

 Perhaps the company's best-known product is ChatGPT, released in November 2022 and heralded as the world's most advanced chatbot for its ability to provide answers to users on a seemingly unlimited range of topics.
 Its benefits and drawbacks, as well as its uses in various industries, are still being debated.

-Although Elon Musk no longer serves on the board of the company, co-founder Sam Altman still serves as the company's CEO.
-Its current president and chairman is Greg Brockman, formerly the CTO of financial services and SaaS company Stripe, and its chief scientist is Ilya Sutskever, formerly of Google.
+Elon Musk no longer serves on the board of the company, and co-founder Sam Altman served as the company's CEO until November 2023 alongside president and chairman Greg Brockman, formerly the CTO of financial services and SaaS company Stripe; and chief scientist Ilya Sutskever, formerly of Google.

 Chart showing the OpenAI timeline